It’s always better to:

 - Expect a lot out of yourself in the areas of character, integrity, and how you treat others

 - Do unto others how you want done unto you

-- Do your self-work and sort through your past and current baggage so you’re a joy to others
+- Quit judging others and have the courage to do your own self-work…and sort through your past and current baggage…so you’re a true joy to others

 Developing character and integrity is a lifelong journey.
 Enjoy every moment of it.
 It will be one of the most challenging endeavors of your life, but it will also be one of the most rewarding.